ecoenergy/book_appt/README.md

 #book_appt
-Chrome Extension that uses jquery to add a "Book Appt" button to the "agent-console" page in Elastix
+Chrome Extension that uses jquery to add a "Book Appt" text link to the "agent-console" page in Elastix that (when clicked) will populate appointment details into an Appointment-Plus form.

 #Installation
 To install, click on "Download ZIP" (above), then extract the contents.
 Open chrome, click on the "three lines" (top right), click "More Tools", and open "Extensions".
 Make sure developer mode is checked on, and then click "Load Unpacked Extension".
 Find the folder you just extracted, and you are off to the races.